rawanaziz/ANN-Regression-International-Football-Results-/README.md

 This is a Simple Deep learning Regression , to see how will we use the deep learning as Regression.

-you find 2 files :
+You find 2 files :

  1-Simple code (ANN Regression for FIFA Cup.ipynb)

  2- Simple Dashboard (Football_Results_DB )